Raetihi, New Zealand: What to pack, what to wear, and when to go [2023]

 A portable power bank, like this one

-A plug adapter that supports outlet types I. Take care to choose the necessary type.
-The majority of adapters for sale now are simply plug changers and require your devices to change the voltage themselves.
-If your devices can't do that they could get fried.
-This one is sufficent for most areas.
+A plug adapter that supports outlet types I. Check that you find the correct type.
+Many adapters that you can buy are simply plugs and require your devices to adjust the voltage themselves.
+If yours can't do that they could get destroyed.
+This one should be appropriate for most places.

-If you visit the Waimarino Museum, wear museum-appropriate clothing and take:
+If you see the Waimarino Museum, wear museum-appropriate clothing and take:

 July